Command Options and Wildcards

 Options with Arguments

 To further convolute things, some options can accept arguments of their own.
-The argument to an option will directly follow the option itself in the command argument list, and is seperated by spaces like normal.
+The argument to an option will directly follow the option itself in the command’s argument list, and will be separated by spaces like normal.

 A very useful example of this is using the dir